CLAWEST

 After I presented my insights from our user testing feedback, my competitive market analysis, and Baymard UX research articles to my team, and received their feedback, I continued to iterate the Add-to-Cart flow with these 3 main improvements.

-Removed Modal for Direct Navigation to the Product Details Page Upon Clicking the Item Card
+Removed Modal for Direct Navigation to the Product Details Page

 While the modal provides a fast method to add an item to your cart, directing the user straight to the product details page makes it easier for them to read key information, like technical details and reviews, that'd help them decide to purchase the item.